gibbz00/borne-keyboard/README.md

 ### Building ZMK

-Only the left shield (half) needs to be built to update the keymap:
+Only the left shield/half/side needs to be built to update the keymap:
 ```
 # in the firmware/zmk/app directory
 west build -d build/left --pristine --board borne -- -DSHIELD=borne_left